 The SCCAL command allows a simple stratocumulus backscatter calibration of the scatter coefficient measurements.
-This requires a human observer to confirm a stable Stratocumulus cloud layer between 250 m (820 ft) to 2500 m (8202 ft) without holes, precipitation or reduced visibility, and has been stable for at least 10 minutes prior to running this command.
+This requires a human observer to confirm a stable Stratocumulus cloud layer between 250 m (820 ft) to 2500 m (8202 ft) without holes, precipitation or reduced visibility, and that the layer has been stable for at least 10 minutes prior to running this command.

-Set the Measurement_Period to 10 (see Table 5-1 (p.
-30)).
+Set the Measurement_Period to 10 (see Table 5-1 [p.
+31]).